zakwarren/nightsawayforms/docs/userGuide.md

 Finally, this section asks what directory you'd like to save this camp's forms in.
-Typing "Summer camp" will place the forms in a folder called "Summer camp" within the same directory as nightsAwayForms.
+Typing "Summer camp" will place the forms in a folder called "Summer camp" within the same directory as nightsawayforms.
 Typing "C:\Users\PoignantWizard\Desktop\Summer camp" will place the forms in a folder called "Summer camp" on the desktop.
-If the folder doesn't exist, nightsAwayForms will attempt to create it first.
+If the folder doesn't exist, nightsawayforms will attempt to create it first.

 ###Programme